256dpi/lungo/README.md

 supported and may be added later, while the deprecated sparse indexes will not.
 The recently introduced collation feature as well as wildcard indexes are also not yet supported.

+### Index Sorting & Filtering

+Indexes are currently only used to ensure uniqueness constraints and do not support filtering and sorting.
+This will be added in the future together with a proper iterator interface.

 ### Sessions & Multi-Document Transactions